urikdev/Urik/PRIVACY.md

 You have the right to:

 1. **Access Your Data**
+    - View clipboard history: Long-press symbols key on keyboard
     - View error logs: Settings → Privacy & Data → Export Error Logs
-    - Your learned words are stored locally on your device in an encrypted database
+    - Your learned words and clipboard history are stored locally on your device in an encrypted database

 2. **Delete Your Data**
     - Clear specific learned words: Long-press suggestions to remove
+    - Clear specific clipboard items: Long-press symbols key → tap × button
+    - Clear all clipboard unpinned items: Long-press symbols key → Recent tab → Delete All
     - Clear all learned words: Settings → Privacy & Data → Clear Learned Words
-    - Clear all data: Settings → Privacy & Data → Clear All Data
+    - Clear all data (includes clipboard): Settings → Privacy & Data → Clear All Data
     - Uninstall the app to delete everything

 3. **Rectify Your Data**